shriram-17/collegeFiles/Readme.md

-This Contains the Files of Sem 2,3,5.
+This Directory Contains the Files of Sem 2,3,5.